raw.sh

 @rawsh0

 Reward models have been a key part of reinforcement learning on top of LLMs, used broadly in techniques like RLHF and as LLM-as-a-judge critics in evals.
-They have also been used in the data preparation phase of preference optimization methods like SimPO, where a reward model was used to create the preference data used to train models like princeton-nlp/gemma-2-9b-it-SimPO.
+They have also been used in the data preparation phase of preference optimization methods like SimPO, where a reward model is used to create the preference data used to train models like princeton-nlp/gemma-2-9b-it-SimPO.

 Dynamic batching with batched